-Estimation period Columns (1)-(6) in Table 7 display the results when we estimate the baseline specification, while splitting the sample before and after World War II.
+Estimation period Columns (1)-(6) in Table 7 display the results when we estimate the baseline specification, while splitting the sample before and after the Second World War.
 We would expect the smaller sample sizes to blow up the standard errors.
 Nonetheless, we find that our core results more or less hold up in each subsample, with very similar estimates to the baseline findings in columns (4)-(6) in Tables 2 and 3.